johelvisguzman/DotNetToolkit.Repository/README.md

 ## Features

 The DotNetToolkit.Repository includes basic repository objects for handling the data access layer.
-The DotNetToolkit.Repository also supports Specifications, FetchStrategies, Services and Transactions (Unit Of Work).
+The DotNetToolkit.Repository also supports Specifications, FetchStrategies, Services and Transactions (Unit Of Work), caching, and even allows for logging activities within the repositories.
+The ability for executing raw SQL queries is even allowed.

 ## Project Wiki